-Medact are in the early stages of developing a campaign on food justice.
-Will you join us for a workshop to discuss access to food as a human right, and to devise a plan for how health professionals can campaign on this issue?
-Who is this for?
-This workshop is for...
+Medact are in the early stages of developing a campaign on how to bring about a just food system.
+Will you join us for a workshop to discuss access to food as a human right, and to devise a plan for how health professionals can campaign on this issue Who is this for?...

 Will you take part in our survey on deprivation and health?
 We want to hear from health professionals across the UK about economic deprivation and patient care.